© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lower Fittleworth North Bridge is a scheduled monument protected by Historic England under reference 1005843.
 View the official record →

-Lower Fittleworth North Bridge is a stone bridge of medieval construction spanning a watercourse in the parish of Fittleworth, West Sussex.
+Lower Fittleworth North Bridge is a medieval bridge located near Fittleworth in West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005843.

 Lower Fittleworth North Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005843.